BAMS (Bachelor of Ayurvedic Medicine and Surgery) Course, Admissions, Eligibility, Syllabus

 SC/ST/OBC(including PwD of SC/ ST/ OBC)

-However, NTA is only responsible to conduct NEET and prepare merit list for the same.
-The admission to BAMS will be taken state-wise counselling procedure.
-For BAMS admission process each state will release its own state merit rank based on the NEET merit list for which the candidates will be required to fill application form.
+However, NTA is only responsible to conduct NEET and prepare the merit list for the same.
+The admission to BAMS will be taken by a state-wise counselling procedure.
+For the BAMS admission process each state will release its own state merit rank based on the NEET merit list for which the candidates will be required to fill the application form.

 Rog Vikriti Vigyan

 The syllabus of BAMS is divided into three sections, i.e Professional 1, 2 and 3.
 Aspirants can check the syllabus of BAMS mentioned in the table below.